Spacecraft

 Orbit Determination (OD)

 Orbit determination is the process of estimating your spacecraft’s true orbit from tracking measurements.
 Think of it as solving a puzzle: you have noisy observations from ground stations, and you need to find the orbit that best explains those observations.
+The OD process requires:- Measurements: Input observation data (ranges, angles)

 - A priori state: An initial orbit guess to start the estimation